sarthaktexas/sarthaktexas/README.md

 - 🔭 I’m currently working on [Resource Bank](https://rb.sarthakmohanty.me)
 - 🌱 I’m currently learning Swift right now.
-- 👯 I would love to collaborate with you!
+- 👯 I would love to collaborate on [Resource Bank](https://rb.sarthakmohanty.me)!
 - 😄 Pronouns: He, Him, His
-- ⚡ Fun fact: I have absolutely no clue what I'm doing, just faking it until I make it
+- ⚡ Fun fact: I have absolutely no clue what I'm doing, just faking it until I make it.
+Pretty interested in that doctor stuff.

 <!-- START OF PROFILE STACK, DO NOT REMOVE -->
 | 💻 **Technology** | 🚀 **Projects** |